vkostyanetsky/Fastimer/README.md

 ## 😮 What's this for?

 Yeah, there are plenty of apps like this one, you are right.
 I wrote this one simply out of annoyance when [Zero](https://www.zerolongevity.com/) app for Android once again refused to show me a fast I did.
-I was tapping on calendar inside the application, but it was doing nothing ¯\\\_(ツ)\_/¯
+I was tapping on calendar inside the application, but it was doing nothing.

 Have no idea what was wrong with it.
-Anyway, the task is not that hard, so I just wrote my own timer.
+Anyway, the task is not that hard, so I just wrote my own timer ¯\\\_(ツ)\_/¯

 ## 🙃 How to install it?